saberland/saber/website/pages/docs/node-apis.md

 Implement any of these APIs by exporting them from a file named `saber-node.js` in the root of your project.

-During developing, changes made in this file will trigger rebuilding automatically, so you don't need to restart Saber for this.
+During developing, you need to restart the server if you made any changes in this file.

 ## APIs